jfranco1701/STEM-Capstone-2019/SETUP.md

 #### Download and install

 You'll want to downlaod and install PostgreSQL onto your system through their [site](https://www.postgresql.org/download/).
+Any version is fine as long as it's above 9.4.

+    Super User Password: Whatever you want
+    Port: Default (5432)
+    Locale: Default

 #### Create a new database